TranHuuNhatHuy/UdacityDataEngAzure/II.CloudDataWarehouses/README.md

 ### Task 5.
 LOAD the data into external tables in the data warehouse

-Now we have 4 delimited text files (CSV).
+Now we have 5 delimited text files (CSV).
 In order to load them from Blob Storage into external staging tables in data warehouse:

 1. Secure a connection from Azure Synapse Workspace to the Blob Storage.
 The script used for this is stored at `./SQL_ELT_scripts/Load/init_database_connection.sql`.
 2. For each of the CSV, use an SQL script with `CREATE EXTERNAL TABLE` to generate external table in serverless SQL pool, with reference to the CSV file in Blob Storage.
 This external table will serve as staging table for later TRANSFORM stage.
-3. Verify that all 4 external tables are created in serverless SQL pool.
+3. Verify that all 5 external tables are created in serverless SQL pool.

+You can see all the SQL scripts in `SQL_ELT_scripts/Load`.

 ![LOAD external tables](./assets/Task5.LoadExternalTables.png)

 ### Task 6.
 TRANSFORM the data to the star schema using CETAS

-Now we have 4 external staging tables, the final task is to transform them into star schema we designed:
+Now we have 5 external staging tables, the final task is to transform them into star schema we designed:

 1. Define for file format.
 2. Define the data source to persist the results.
-3. For each of the 4 tables:
+3. For each of the 5 tables:
     - Use CETAS to export select statement.
     - Query head rows to check the desired output.

+You can see all the SQL scripts in `SQL_ELT_scripts/Transform`.

 ![TRANSFORM to star schema with CETAS](./assets/Task6.TransformStarSchema.png)